brisbanemakerspace/bms-wiki/bylaws/parking.md

 * 1 membership card = 1 carpark space.
 Carpark spaces cannot be used by guests you invite to BMS unless you are driving in the car with them.
 * Members are entitled to park on site for a maximum of 6 hours total per day.
   * If you leave and come back, move to another park, etc. this does not reset the time limit.
+  * This time limit is intended to stop people commuting by car every day.
+Please use public or active transport and reserve the car spaces for people who need them.
 * Whilst your car is parked in one of our parking spaces, you must remain physically on site at Brisbane Makerspace.
   * These are not car parks you can use when you are nearby.
   * Short trips off site (<30 minutes) to get lunch etc. is fine, but you cannot be gone longer than this.